Cold hybrid ion-atom systems: Applications of cold ion-atom systems

 A good understanding of the collisional properties of hybrid ion-atom systems is crucial for further applications.
 This requires not only high performance theoretical calculations, but also taking into account potentially very complex dynamics resulting from the specific features of the experimental setup.
 The most notable example here is the micromotion of the ion.

 It is experimentally challenging to separate different processes taking place in the system, such as inelastic two- and three-body collisions, possibly involving photons coming from the trapping lasers.
 Inhomogeneous atomic density and nonthermal kinetic energy distribution of the ion have to be taken into account.
 Ion micromotion typically sets the lower limit for the achievable mean ion energy, but also provides a tool for controlling it by introducing excess micromotion on purpose.
 In this subsection we focus on the collisional ion-atom physics in realistic environments.
-So far, all experimental results have been obtained using hybrid setups involving the Paul trap for following systems: Yb$^+$+Yb~\cite{GrierPRL09}, Yb$^+$+Rb~\cite{ZipkesNature10,ZipkesPRL10,RatschbacherNatPhys12,RatschbacherPRL13}, Rb$^+$+Rb~\cite{SchmidPRL10,HartePRL12,RaviAPB12,RaviNatCommun12,RayAPB14,LeePRA13}, Ba$^+$+Rb~\cite{SchmidPRL10,HallMP13b,KrukowPRA16}, Ca$^+$+Rb~\cite{HallPRL11,HallMP13a}, Yb$^+$+Ca~\cite{RellergertPRL11}, Ba$^+$+Ca~\cite{SullivanPRL12}, Na$^+$+Na~\cite{SivarajahPRA12,GoodmanPRA15}, Ca$^+$+Li~\cite{HazePRA13,HazePRA15,SaitoPRA17,HazePRL18}, Ca$^+$+Na~\cite{SmithAPB14}, Sr$^+$+Rb~\cite{MeirPRL16}, K$^+$+Rb~\cite{DuttaPRL17}, Rb$^+$+Cs~\cite{DuttaPRL17}, Cs$^+$+Cs~\cite{Dutta2017}, Cs$^+$+Rb~\cite{Dutta2017}, Yb$^+$+Li~\cite{Joger2017}.
+So far, all experimental results have been obtained using hybrid setups involving the Paul trap except for a single experiment in which the ion is created by ionization of a Rydberg atom~\cite{Engel2018}.
+The studied systems are listed in Table~\ref{tab:exp}.
 We start the discussion with experiments probing the dynamics resulting mainly from two-body elastic and charge transfer collisions, and then move to spin relaxation and three-body effects.

 In a proof-of-principle experiment,~\cite{SmithJMO05} successfully built a hybrid ion-atom trap designed to co-trap laser-cooled Ca$^+$ ion together with cold Na atoms.
 They showed that the rf fields generated by the linear Paul trap do not destroy the magneto-optical trap used for the atoms.
 The first observations of cold ion-atom collisions was made by~\cite{GrierPRL09}, studying charge exchange in different isotopic combinations of Yb$^+$+Yb at energies ranging from 35$\,$mK to 45$\,$K. Even at the lowest achievable energies the collisions involved over 40 partial waves.
 Detection of charge exchange events was possible with isotope-selective fluorescence imaging.
 The measured rates, shown in Fig.~\ref{fig:secV1_1}, were consistent with the predictions of the Langevin model.
 In a subsequent theoretical analysis,~\cite{ZhangPRA09} calculated the differential cross sections and showed that at experimentally probed collision energies the elastic collision leads to a peak at small scattering angles, whereas charge transfer is characterized by enhanced backscattering.